 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning course objective(s) being addressed Online quizzes Summative 10% 2 Tutorial paper, faciliation and contribution Summative 20% 1-4 Group performance in SDGE Summative 20% 1-5 Essay Summative 50% 1-5
+Assessment Task Assessment Type Weighting Learning course objective(s) being addressed Online quizzes Summative 10% 2 Tutorial paper and facilitation Summative 20% 1-4 Group performance in SDGE Summative 20% 1-5 Essay Summative 50% 1-5

 Assessment Related RequirementsNone.

-Assessment DetailStudents will be required to complete two online quizzes in the first half of the course, each worth 5% of the final grade.
+Assessment DetailStudents will be required to complete online quizzes worth a total of 10% of the final grade.
 The quizzes will assess the students’ understanding of ethics and ethical theories.

 Each student will be required to submit a 500-word tutorial paper comprising an ethical analysis in one of their tutorials.
 They will also facilitate the tutorial, with support from the tutor.
 The tutorial paper and facilitation of the tutorial will each count for 5% of the final grade.
 Active partcipation in tutorials will be assessed throughout the semester and will count for 10%.